 Fuel: Lake Michigan water that is pumped uphill during periods of low electric demand and stored in a large reservoir.
 When demand is high, the water is released and rushes downhill, turning turbines and associated electric generators.

-Generating Units: Each of the six penstocks is about one-fifth of a mile (1,300 feet) long and — at 28 feet across — is large enough for an 18-wheel semi-truck to drive through.
+Penstocks: Each of the six penstocks is about one-fifth of a mile (1,300 feet) long and — at 28 feet across — is large enough for an 18-wheel semi-truck to drive through.

 How it Works